illusionofmana/Freebambase/README.md

 # Pribambase

-**NOTE: downloading repo zip will not work in blender due to missing third party libraries.
-[Get it from project page](https://lampysprites.itch.io/pribambase)**

 Pribambase is a helper tool to easen and speed up lowpoly pixel textured, or 2.5D pixelart workflow.
 It links Aseprite and Blender editors, and handles a lot of repetitive manual operations which otherwise consitute a large and unexciting portion of the process.

 * Paint in Aseprite with instant viewport feedback in Blender.
 No need to save or export files.